Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 photo courtesy: Le Paradis Latin ©

 The Paradis Latin is the oldest cabaret in Paris, founded by Napoleon Bonaparte in 1802!
-Located in the Latin Quarter, in the 5th Arrondissement of Paris, it was a trendy meeting place with clients like Dumas or Balzac, to name a few.
+Located in the Latin Quarter, in the 5th Arrondissement of Paris, it was a trendy meeting place welcoming guests like Dumas or Balzac, to name a few.

 During the Franco-Prussian War, a big fire destroyed the Paradis Latin, and Gustave Eiffel later rebuilt it for the Universal Exhibition of Paris.
 Just like the Eiffel Tower, the new Paradis Latin turned 130 in 2019!

-Le Paradis Latin is the locals’ favorite cabaret, probably because of its high-quality cabaret dinner and affordable prices compared to other cabarets.
+Paradis Latin is locals’ favorite cabaret, probably because of its high-quality cabaret dinner and affordable prices compared to other cabarets.

 Address: 28 Rue du Cardinal Lemoine, Paris 5; Metro Station: Cardinal Lemoine, Line 10